 Series: I've got

 Coffee Time Films is the 1st, and is simply a title pun based on a movie, tying it in with coffee.
-I make a poster for the pun, then follow it with a really short one-shot of the fake movie.
+I make a poster for the pun, then follow it with a really short one-shot of the fake movie (unless I expand the story later).
 Each one is independent of the others.
 Stories are (in no particular order) "Logan's Coffee Run", "Romancing the Scone", "A Few Good Menus", "Brewed in 60 Seconds", "Fahrenheit 190", "Lawrence of Arabica", "It's a Wonderful Latte" and "Karafe Kid".

 Story with a Hole is the 2nd, a mystery story based on the game of the same name, where characters ask questions that can be answered yes or no until the mystery is solved.
 These are spread among different fandoms with those particular characters taking part, and no two stories are related in the series.
 These stories are "Operations Grounded", "Elementary My Dear Sheldon", "Key to Detecting", "Going Nowhere", "Homeward Bound", "Mr. Monk and the Story with a Hole" and "Yes or No Please".